About IGS Members

 Donald Clark, CSM founded the International Gem Society in 1998.
 Donald started in the gem and jewelry industry in 1976.
 Throughout his career he served as a wholesaler and retailer of gemstones and finished jewelry.
 He received his formal gemology training from the Gemological Institute of America (GIA) and the American Society of Gemcutters (ASG), founded by the late Dr. Gerald “Jerry” Wykoff.

-The letters “CSM” after his name stand for Certified Supreme Master Gemcutter, a designation of Wykoff’s ASG which has often been referred to as the doctorate of gem cutting.
+The letters “CSM” after his name stood for Certified Supreme Master Gemcutter, a designation of Wykoff’s ASG which has often been referred to as the doctorate of gem cutting.
 The American Society of Gemcutters only had 54 people reach this level.
 To become a Certified Supreme Master Gemcutter, the lapidary must have passed a written exam and scored better than 99.7% on two stones entered in competition.
 When citing Mr. Clark’s work in our articles, IGS still uses the original designations from Wykoff’s ASG, despite that organization having ceased operating after Dr. Wykoff’s passing.

 In 2012, Donald Clark retired and passed along stewardship of the IGS to Seth and Lisa Rosen.
 Seth and Lisa were longtime members of the IGS.
 Seth is a gem collector and active Internet entrepreneur, who had already spent a great deal of time in the custom jewelry business.
 He founded CustomMade, the world’s largest online custom jeweler and also operates The Ganoksin Project, a technical resource website for bench jewelers and jewelry manufacturers.
 Seth and Lisa felt strongly that the IGS needed to remain a cost-effective, accurate, and comprehensive resource for all those interested in gemology.
-Since taking it over, IGS continues to improve, augment, and re-write its massive library of course materials and articles for the benefit of its membership.
-The certification program IGS offers for “Professional Gemologists” continues to become more robust as well, with a practical component recently curated by Cara Williams, FGA of Stone Group Labs.
+IGS is our passion, and it is a family business.

 Current Mailing Address: